toddfoster/toddfoster.github.com/books.md

 * Michael Emerson and Christian Smith, _Divided by Faith: Evangelical Religion and the Problem of Race in America_ (Oxford University Press: 2000)
 * Korie Little Edwards, _The Elusive Dream: The Power of Race in Interracial Churches_ (Oxford University Press: 2008)
 * Robert Wuthnow, _After Heaven: Spirituality in America since the 1950s_ (University of California Press: 1998)
+* Paul Heelas and Linda Woodhead, et al., _The Spiritual Revolution: Why Religion is Giving Way to Spirituality_ (Blackwell Publishing: 2005)

 ## November 2021
 * Helen Cameron, et al, _Talking About God in Practice: Theological Action Research and Practical Theology_ (SCM Press: 2010)